Portsmouth Street Tramways

 Portsmouth Street Tramways Company LIFU STeam Tram and crew

-A well-known shot of the LIFU steam tram operating on the Landport and Southsea route — photo undated, but almost certainly taken shortly after delivery in 1896.
+A well-known shot of the LIFU steam tram operating on the Landport and Southsea route — photo undated, but almost certainly taken shortly after its delivery in 1896.
 Photo courtesy of the National Tramway Museum.

 Portsmouth Street Tramways Company LIFU STeam Tram and crew